 However, starting their development in C++ is a bad idea, because it makes the pill to swallow a lot bigger.
-Even if you need the student to use ROS with C+, I recommend you to start with Python (even if the student doesn't know about Python!!!)
+Even if you need the technical staff to use ROS with C+, I recommend you to start with Python (even if the learner doesn't know about Python!!!)

-Unless the student is a master of C++, the following path:
+Unless the technical staff is a master of C+ +, the following path: